 Diaspore is also being sold under another name which starts with "Z" and ends in "ite" and is reminiscent of the Sultans that ruled Turkey in the past.
 It is also being sold under another name currently - both names trademarked, but the given mineralogical name is Diaspore.
 Since the newer names are trademarked, most people still know this and sell this gemstone as Diaspore.
 All this material is coming from a relatively small area in Turkey.
 It is color changing in larger sizes as noted in the descriptions that follow.
 We were contacted by those originally involved in theintroduction of this rare color changing gemstone to the trade and public back in 1994/95 (the gentlemans name was Guven and he was living in Fl).
 I finally met him in person in Tucson in about 1994.
 The gems back then were quite large and didn't really have a very good color change.
 Gems weighing say under 3cts may not have much of a color change and some smaller ones would be best as a specimen of the mineral, but typically there is no color change.
 If one wants a color change, it has to be larger.
 Those claiming that they see a color change or color shift in a 1ct gemstone - beware.
 I would be skeptical to say the least.
 We have two gemstones below with a total weight of 1.99cts for about $35/ct.
 They would represent Diaspore but they are small and have no color shift/change.
 We also have a slightly larger single piece weighing over 1ct and priced about $200/ct - one may see some slight color variation under various lights, but nothing that is dramatic or all that noticeable.
 As of today, July 9, 2012, I have seen a 1.02ct trilliant selling on line for $600/ct.
 Sorry, but I really don't understand that - yes, clean (which you expect for that size!), well cut (a plus), but there really won't be much color change/shift - and that is a pricey figure...This same business was incorrectly discussing 'common' Diaspore vs. the trademarked name.
 If one reads into it, he would be correct in that common Diaspore is not color changing as this variety seems to come only from Turkey and the Turkish material does seem to be cleaner.
 However, the mineral/gemstone is still Diaspore - regardless of what else you choose to call it.
 In listing where 'common' Diaspore was found, they did miss the fact that Diaspore is also found in my state of Massachusetts!
 Again, all the hype was about the trademark and selling at higher prices.
 Make something very exclusive, and sell it for more money - that's marketing.
-Why not just call it exactly what it is, and how we are selling it - Color Change Turkish Diaspore; it changes color in larger sizes, it is from Turkey and it is the gemstone known as Diaspore.--- The above paragraph was written by L. Allen Brown, owner of All That Glitters, Gemology Degree from the Gemological Institute of America, with over 30 years in the gemstone trade.
+Why not just call it exactly what it is, and how we are selling it - Color Change Turkish Diaspore; it changes color in larger sizes, it is from Turkey and it is the gemstone known as Diaspore.--- The above paragraph was written by L. Allen Brown, owner of All That Glitters, Gemology Degree from the Gemological Institute of America, with over four decades in the gemstone trade.
 I approve the above as being factual and true, unlike so much one finds out there on line - and this is what has caused me to state some facts because it is disheartening to read things that are just not true and are meant to deceive the public for profit.

 Decades ago, I had met the original facetor for the introducers of this gemstone and I contacted him again in about the 2003 timeframe, as I had obtained larger thicker very fine quality color changing rough from Turkey.
 Since that timeframe, I have used his experience and expertise to facet our larger important Diaspores.